kendra-gilbertson/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Kendra Gilbertson is the Associate Director in the College of Arts & Humanities Student Advising (CAHSA) office at the University of Central Florida (UCF).
-Her research interests include digital rhetoric, social media activism, hashtags, and gender studies.
+Her research interests include social media activism, hashtag feminism, gender studies, and gender equality in sport.